 - Appraise and understand music from a variety of genres.
-These include music for screen, classical music and vocal music. - Perform as a soloist and in groups and ensembles. - Compose music based on your own ideas and to set composition briefs.
+These include music for screen, classical music and vocal music. - Perform as a soloist and in groups and ensembles. - Compose music based on your own ideas and set composing briefs.

 Other Useful information